 Skip to main content

 Solve is Rocket’s research engine.
 Before you build anything, Solve helps you validate ideas, size markets, run competitive analysis, and answer complex business questions.
-Type a question in plain language and get back a structured, evidence-backed report built from live data.
+Solve has two modes: Light Solve for fast, conversational research on Free and Pro, and Full Solve for deeper, longer-form research.
+On Rocket and Booster, Rocket routes each query to Light Solve or Full Solve automatically based on the prompt.
+Type a question in plain language and get back a structured, evidence-backed output built from live data.
 Start with the quick start guide to run your first analysis.

 How Solve is different